scharlottej13/dask/docs/source/shared.rst

 milliseconds and the single threaded schedulers have costs of a few microseconds.

 .. figure:: images/scaling-nodes.png
    :alt: Duration in seconds on the y-axis versus number of edges per task on the x-axis.
+The time to schedule the entire graph is constant initially, followed by a linear increase after roughly 500 tasks for multiprocessing and threaded schedulers and 10 tasks for async and core schedulers.
+The inverse is true for the cost per task, with a linear cost decrease, followed by more or less constant cost.

    Scheduling overhead for the entire graph (left) vs. per task (right)